bengus28/Computer-Architecture/README.md

 #### Compile Stack Machine ####

-Open up the terminal navigate to this project and run "$ make -f StackMakefile".
+Open up the terminal navigate to this project and run:

+	"$ make -f StackMakefile".

 You should see this:

->g++ -c stackMem.cpp -o stackMem.o
+>g++ -c stackMem.cpp -o stackMem.o <br/>
 >g++ stackSim.cpp -o stackSimulator.o

 Run "$ ./stackSimulator.o"

 You should see this: (With original code)

->82 was poped from the top of the sack.
+>82 was poped from the top of the sack. <br/>
 >Goodbye: Program is ending.

-Once you are done run "$ make -f StackMakefile clean"
+Once you are done run:

+	"$ make -f StackMakefile clean"

 This will clean up the folder.